 Gravel Pavers Meet Requirements for Permeability, Stormwater Retention

-Hurricane Sandy devastated the Atlantic coast in 2012—causing significant damage to coastal communities in many Mid-Atlantic States.
-During the hurricane, wind and water surges breached barrier islands and coastal protection causing unprecedented flooding which destroyed businesses, homes, trees, power lines and pavements.
+Hurricane Sandy devastated the Atlantic coast in 2012—causing significant damage to coastal communities in many of the Mid-Atlantic States.
+During the hurricane, wind and water surges breached barrier islands and coastal protection causing unprecedented flooding which destroyed businesses, homes, trees, power lines, and pavements.

 A luxury car dealership in Brooklyn, NY lost a protective bulkhead and land, sustaining significant damage to their asphalt vehicle parking area from the storm’s flooding.
 Total pavement reconstruction was necessary.

-However, stringent new regulations put in place after Hurricane Sandy for flood-prone areas, eliminated a completely asphalted surface as an option.
-New pavements were required to be designed so that all sheet flow was captured on site utilizing stormwater detention systems.
+However, stringent new regulations put in place after Hurricane Sandy for flood-prone areas eliminated a completely asphalted surface as an option.
+New pavements were required to be designed so that all sheet flow was captured on-site using stormwater detention systems.

 Presto Geosystems’ representative Bill Ragen, Ragen Associates, worked with the dealership’s project engineer and contractor to design and construct porous pavements with GEOPAVE aggregate pavers.